Latin name: Cimex lectularus L.

 As people travel from here to there, they bring many things with them.
 This can include bed bugs.
 Like a cold, these bugs can spread exponentially.
 It is always a good idea to check your hotel room for signs of infestation.
 You can do this by lifting the mattress and checking for small rust-colored spots, or even bed bugs themselves.
 Keeping luggage on a luggage rack away from the floor, walls, and other potential bed bug hotspots is also a great idea, even if you don’t see signs of infestation.
 In order to get rid of any potential stowaways, it would be wise to clean all of the contents of your luggage as soon as you return home.

 Getting Rid of Bed Bugs

 These elusive and quickly reproducing bugs are very difficult to eradicate once they take up residence in your home.
 It’s difficult, but not impossible with these steps:

 - Remove their hiding places.
 It’s hard to play hide and seek when there are no places to hide.
 By reducing the amount of clutter, especially the clutter on the floor, you would be eliminating a hiding place and potential breeding ground.
 If you have items or furniture that hasn’t been moved in a long time, make sure to move and clean behind them.
-CedarCide sells a Tri-Jet Fogger that can spread our organic insecticide Best Yet around the room into cracks and crevices.
+Cedarcide sells a Tri-Jet Fogger that can spread our organic insecticide Cedarcide Original around the room into cracks and crevices.

 - Clean and heat fabrics.
 All fabrics should be washed and dried using the warmest settings possible, while taking care not to damage the items.
 You should wash all linens, bedding, curtains, clothes, pillows, cushions and any other items that could be harboring bed bugs.